pnw/env-tracker/docs/Spec.md

 # Version 2 - Env Tracker meta commands
 - Convert commands to use a proper python command line tool
-- `current` Display information about the current project
+- `info` Display information about the current project
 - `list` List all of the projects being tracked
     - Or should it list all of the tracked files???
 - `rmproject` untracks all tracked files and removes the tracked directory